xpdota/triggevent-site/pages/Titan-Jail.md

 Plugin Settings > Telesto tab.
 This will pull the party list from the game itself (restart the program or reinstance after enabling this if it still isn't grabbing the correct list).

+Then, read on below to configure the priority and choose whether you'd like personal callouts, automarkers, or both.

+#### Job Priority for Jails

 Then, on the Plugin Settings > Titan Gaols tab, drag the list to arrange your job priority.
 Note that if multiple people plan to run the personal callouts, they should all have the same order.
 Note that simply using the default order (which is melee > tanks > caster > ranged > healer) is the easiest way to do this - just hit "Reset Order".

 On the right, your party list will show up.
 This will tell you the actual effective priority for your particular party.

+Higher in the prio means you are favored for the low numbers (typically closer to Titan).
+Further down means you are prioritized for having the high-numbered jails (traditionally, towards the outside of the arena).

 ### Personal Callouts

-If you want personal callouts, equivalent to the standalone Titan Jail plugin, simply click "Enable Personal Callouts".
+If you want personal callouts, equivalent to the standalone Titan Jail plugin (Jail_Plugin.dll), simply click "Enable Personal Callouts".
+It is very important that everyone use the same ordering for this, as everyone's client will calculate the order on its own.
+This is interoperable with Jail_plugin.dll, if you simply set the same priority order.

-### Automarkers
+### Jail Automarkers

-If you want titan jail automarkers, you'll need to do one of three options:
+If you want titan gaol automarkers (equivalent to the King Pendragon FFXIVJobPrioGaolAutoMarker and previous iterations), you'll need to do one of three options:
 - Telesto
 - Macros on Numpad1-9
 - Macros on F1-F9